How to Use Tags in Anki to Organise Your Cards

 When you create a tag, you need to use the underscore “_” character between your words for it to count as a tag.

-This is because leaving a space between words results in a new tag being created.
+This is because leaving a space between words creates a new tag.

 Therefore, the below example does not work as intended.